Smith Wildcat Review

 At their retail price, the Wildcat is a bit pricey, but it's far from the most expensive pair of glasses we looked at.
 With its all-around performance, incredible comfort, and quality optics, we think that this model is a great value for anyone looking for their next pair of performance sunglasses.
 Add in the fact that Smith includes a rigid zippered carrying case, extra lens, and a storage bag, and we're one hundred percent sold.

-Smith's Wildcat was a tester favorite throughout the review process, and it won our Editors Choice Award.
-With its light, comfortable frame, high-coverage Chromapop lens, and stellar performance, we think that it's the best model in our test and a great value for anyone in the market for performance sunglasses.
+Smith's Wildcat was a tester favorite throughout the review process, and it took top honors in our test.
+With its light, comfortable frame, high-coverage Chromapop lens, and stellar performance, we think that it's a fantastic option and a great value for anyone in the market for cycling sunglasses.

 — Zach Wick